SpiReCZ/adoptopenjdk-synology/README.md

 - DS415Play - has x86 32bit cpu which AdoptOpenJDK does not support.

 #### Java versions:
-- 11 (LTS) - static in UI
-- 8 (LTS) - static in UI
-- Latest (LTS)
 - Dynamically changing based on API response from AdoptOpenJDK.net
+- Installer will show:
+  - All LTS releases (8, 11)
-- Latest (feature release)
+  - Latest feature release (15)
-    - Dynamically changing based on API response from AdoptOpenJDK.net

 #### Installable on architectures:
 - x64